GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

-\item \emph{The label distribution of the top-k training nodes with the most similar features.} \zhihua{}{The feature similarity between two nodes is defined as the cosine distance between the feature vectors of two nodes.
+\begin{itemize} \item \emph{The label distribution of the top-k training nodes with the most similar features.} The feature similarity between two nodes is defined as the cosine distance between the feature vectors of two nodes~\cite{chen2020iterative}.
 We first find the \textit{top-k training nodes with the most similar features} to the node of user interest.
 Then we count the frequency of labels of those training nodes and normalize them into $[0,1]$.
-They are then considered to be the \textit{label distribution of the top-k training nodes with the most similar features}.
+They are defined as the \textit{label distribution of the top-k training nodes with the most similar features} (Fig.~\ref{Fig.gnnvis_metrics}(c)).
 With this metric, we can analyze the influence of node features on \textit{GNN predictions}.
-Empirically we set k to 5 in our implementations.}
+We set the default value of k to 5 in our current implementations.

-\item \emph{Top-k most similar training nodes dominant label consistency.} \zhihua{}{Similar to the definition of the previous metric, we can also calculate the \textit{top-k most similar training nodes dominant label consistency} in the same way.
-The major difference is that this metric reflects the influence of training node features on the model prediction results on the current node.} \end{itemize}
+\item \emph{Top-k most similar training nodes dominant label consistency.} Similar to the definition of the previous metric, we can also calculate the \textit{top-k most similar training nodes dominant label consistency} in the same way.
+The major difference is that this metric reflects the influence of training node features on the model prediction results on the current node~\cite{chen2020iterative}. \end{itemize}